TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 called "logintype" is submitted with value "login".
 The same happens for the BE, but with a form field called "login_status".

+..  versionchanged:: 12.0
+    `JSON Web Tokens (JWT) <https://jwt.io/>`__ are used to transport user session identifiers in `be_typo_user` and `fe_typo_user` cookies.

+Using JWT's `HS256` (HMAC signed based on SHA256) allows to determine whether a session cookie is valid before comparing with server-side stored session data.
+This enhances the overall performance a bit, since sessions cookies would be checked for every request to TYPO3's backend and frontend.

+The session cookies can be pre-validated without querying the database, which can filter invalid requests and might reduce the enhances the overall performance a bit.

+As a consequence session tokens are not sent "as is", but are wrapped in a corresponding JWT message, which contains the following payload:

+* `identifier` reflects the actual session identifier
+* `time` reflects the time of creating the cookie (RFC 3339 format)

 .. index:: Authentication; Login data
 .. _authentication-data: